alexandercameronh/alexandercameronh.github.io/_posts/2018-10-01-Linear-Regression-From-Scratch.md

 So, linear regression.

-Linear regression is a supervised learning problem begins with this:
+Linear regression is a supervised learning problem and begins with this:

 We have our input vector $$X^T = (X_1, X_2, ..., X_p)$$ and from this we want to predict an output $Y$.